 6. Limiting Guests help you relax

 This one is really hard.
 And I feel it is up to each individual family to decide.
 Some need extra company & some need privacy.
 The main thing is not to overdo & stress about it.
 If you are living out of town & need someone to visit during the initial days and stay for a while, choose wisely if that individual will be a good fit or adds stress.
 Do not be sorry to prioritize your rest over the guests.

 Do not feel sorry to ask friends not to visit during the initial month while you and the baby are adjusting to each other.

 If you are someone like me, you would do all your shopping well ahead of time and would not want to stress about essentials after the baby.
 By essentials I mean – Diapers, Maternity pads, breast pads, Toiletries, warm blankets, cosy slippers, a book, Snack boxes next to your bed for the first few hungry nights, Water (Make sure you drink 8-16 oz a day to keep yourself hydrated).
 Read about all the essentials that helped with recovery from giving birth here.

 This. was. the. the best advice I ever got.
-And I am really thankful for my midwife for telling me about it.
+And I am really thankful to my midwife for telling me about it.
 The initial days are very demanding for the baby to breastfeed.
 The expectation was to nurse every 2 hours.
 It took a while for me to get comfortable the very first time and I was struggling.
 Side-lying was a great tip.
 The baby was fed while I got my needed rest lying down sidewards.